Debajyati/lets-C/readme.md

  15. Checking if a number is perfect number or not.

  16. Write a C -Program to swap two numbers without a using 3rd Variable.

+ 17. A C program to calculate the sum and average of integers of an array of variable size (memory allocation will be continued unless any input rather than integers is given from stdin).